Hyperhidrosis: How do I know?

 Prescription drugs, medications, surgery, botox, and other alternative methods are widely used as a means to treat hyperhidrosis.
 However, due to

-accessablity and cost, the most common hyperhidrosis treatment is antiperspirant.
+accessibility and cost, the most common treatment for over-sweating is antiperspirant.

 Not all antiperspirants are created equally.
 If you're like most people, you've probably tried the $5 antiperspirant from the grocery store that